ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.fritzdect/README.md

 * improvement of thermostat mode to text representation (auto, off, boost, comfort, night), comfort and night are also auto mode, but preset to the parametrized value

 ## Changelog
+### 2.1.13
+* correction at group of switches (switchtype not recognized -> simpleonoff)
+* functionbitmask 32768 moved to role: switches

 ### 2.1.12 (npm)
 * new values for DECT500
 * back to full unit testing